Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Patent Insights and Publications

-Uber has filed multiple patent applications for LiDAR, some of which are granted as well.
+Uber has filed multiple LiDAR patent applications, some of which have been granted

-One of their recent publications on LiDAR provides a realistic LIDAR simulation (LIDARsim) by leveraging the real data which Uber collects by driving around several cities with their self-driving vehicles.
-A scene will be selected from a large catalog of 3D static maps and 3D driving objects and a self-driving car will be placed there “virtually”.
-The company further says they developed a novel simulator that captures both the power of physics-based and learning-based simulation.
+One of their recent publications on LiDAR provides a realistic LiDAR simulation (LIDARsim) by leveraging real data collected by Uber’s self-driving vehicles as they drive through several cities.
+A scene will be selected from an extensive catalog of 3D static maps and 3D driving objects, and a self-driving car will be placed there “virtually”.
+The company further says it developed a novel simulator that captures the power of both physics-based and learning-based simulation.

-Uber had said that the LiDARsim sensor simulator has a very small domain gap that provides the ability to test more confidently the full autonomy stack.
-Uber uses perception algorithms’ ability to detect unknown objects in the scene with LiDARsim.
-The company also uses LiDARsim to better understand how the autonomy system performs under safety-critical scenarios in a closed-loop setting that would be difficult to test without realistic sensor simulation.
+Uber said the LiDARsim sensor simulator has a small domain gap, enabling more confident testing of the full autonomy stack.
+Uber uses LiDARsim’s ability to detect unknown objects in the scene with perception algorithms.
+The company also uses LiDARsim to understand better how the autonomy system performs in safety-critical scenarios in a closed-loop setting that would be difficult to test without realistic sensor simulation.

-Some other inventions by the company are basic yet crucial such as recognizing and classifying objects, for which Uber is using LIDAR sensors as suggested by its patent (US10310087B2)
+Some other inventions by the company are basic yet crucial, such as object recognition and classification, for which Uber uses LIDAR sensors, as suggested by its patent (US10310087B2)

-Also, one of the few granted patents (US10677925B2) on LiDAR addresses the shortcomings of Fixed-beam LiDAR systems and provides solutions to overcome those shortcomings.
+Also, one of the few granted LiDAR patents (US10677925B2) addresses the shortcomings of Fixed-beam LiDAR systems and provides solutions to overcome them

-In 2020, Uber’s two more patent applications were published on USPTO related to LIDAR, one of them (US20200041622A1) talks about systems and methods, and devices to find the LiDAR cross-talk and the mitigation process, while the other one (US20200033449A1) discusses measuring distance using LiDAR sensors.
+In 2020, Uber filed two more patent applications with the USPTO related to LIDAR, one of which (US20200041622A1) talks about systems and methods, and devices to find the LiDAR cross-talk and the mitigation process, while the other one (US20200033449A1) discusses measuring distance using LiDAR sensors.

 V2X Communication

-The V2X market is still in its nascent stage but it is a crucial communication source for self-driving and it’s not a secret that every self-driving player is researching it.
+The V2X market is still in its nascent stage, but it is a crucial communication technology for self-driving, and it’s no secret that every self-driving player is researching it.

 Patent Insights and Publications

-However, Uber knows that V2X is important, as it assists in the safety feature of a self-driving car.
-With its history of the infamous road accident, Uber wanted to make sure that it won’t repeat.
+However, Uber recognizes that V2X is essential, as it enhances the safety features of a self-driving car.
+Following the infamous road accident, Uber wanted to ensure it wouldn’t happen again

 Rather than patents, Uber has a few research publications on V2X communication.

 In one publication, Uber hinted at using V2V communication for joint perception and prediction.
-The company explored the use of vehicle-to-vehicle (V2V) communication to improve the perception and motion forecasting performance of self-driving vehicles.
+The company explored using vehicle-to-vehicle (V2V) communication to improve the perception and motion-forecasting performance of self-driving vehicles.

 By intelligently aggregating the information received from multiple nearby vehicles, Uber can observe the same scene from different viewpoints.
-It allows a self-driving vehicle to see through occlusions and detect vehicles at a long range, where the observations are very sparse or non-existent.
+It enables a self-driving car to see through occlusions and detect vehicles at long range, even when observations are very sparse or nonexistent.

 Uber Self-Driving Acquisitions

 Uber’s self-driving research team got some help from its acquisitions.
-Uber made a total of 12 acquisitions in which 3 were directly related to self-driving solutions.
+Uber made 12 acquisitions, of which 3 were directly related to self-driving solutions.

 Otto

-Uber’s first and the most famous acquisition of Otto in 2016, was perhaps the biggest move by the company to expand its service beyond ride-hailing.
-Unfortunately, the acquisition of Otto was a stroke of bad luck for Uber as the company had to fight against Waymo regarding trade secret theft by Otto’s co-founders Anthony Levandowski.
+Uber’s first and most famous acquisition of Otto in 2016 was perhaps the most significant move by the company to expand its service beyond ride-hailing.
+Unfortunately, the acquisition of Otto was a stroke of bad luck for Uber, as the company had to fight Waymo over trade secret theft by Otto’s co-founder, Anthony Levandowski.

 Uber even had to shut down the Otto project to focus more on self-driving cars and their main operation.

-Otto was researching hugely on LiDAR technology so even though Uber closed its operation, Otto’s technology could still be in use to improve Uber’s self-driving vehicles or rather say Aurora’s AVs.
+Otto was researching LiDAR technology, so even though Uber closed its operation, Otto’s technology could still be in use to improve Uber’s self-driving vehicles, or rather, Aurora’s AVs.

 Geometric Intelligence

 Uber acquired GI in December 2016 and had also built a dedicated AI lab for self-driving research.
-Geometric Intelligence pioneered machine learning through innovative, patent-pending techniques that learn more efficiently from fewer data.
+Geometric Intelligence pioneered machine learning through innovative, patent-pending techniques that learn more efficiently from less data.

 “It extends to teaching a self-driven machine to safely and autonomously navigate the world, whether a car on the roads or an aircraft through busy airspace or new types of robotic devices.”,